mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

   * Explicit Congestion Notification in both directions.

-The consequence of this is certain limitations that future extension may address.
-For packets from the target address forward to the client it will not get any information on the actual value of TTL/Hop Count, DSCP, or flow label when received by the proxy.
+The consequence of this is certain limitations that future extension can address.
+For packets that are sent from the target server to the client, the clieent will not get any information on the actual value of TTL/Hop Count, DSCP, or flow label when received by the proxy.
+Instead these field are set and consumed by the prroxy only.

 Signalling of other dedicated values may be desired in certain deployments, e.g for DCSP {{RFC2474}}.
 However, DSCP is in any case a